ckeditor/ckeditor4-docs/docs/support/extended-support-model.md

 * Third-party API Changes Assurance (optional extra)

-CKSource resolves any critical / high severity issues in CKEditor 4 caused by changes in a third-party apps (e.g. browser, MS Word) that CKEditor 4 depends on for its functionality (time limitations apply).
+CKSource resolves any critical/high-severity issues in CKEditor 4 caused by changes in third-party apps (e.g. browser, MS Word) that CKEditor 4 depends on for its functionality (time limitations apply).

 * Standard Support (optional extra)

-Access CKSource Customer Support team for ongoing support requests as per your standard contract terms.
+Access the CKSource Customer Support team for ongoing support requests as per your standard contract terms.

 ## Purchasing a license

-If you wish to purchase an commercial CKEditor 4 LTS license, [contact us](https://ckeditor.com/contact/?sales=true#contact-form) to receive an offer tailored to your needs.
+If you wish to purchase a commercial CKEditor 4 LTS license, [contact us](https://ckeditor.com/contact/?sales=true#contact-form) to receive an offer tailored to your needs.